vincentsmuda/TheExterminator/readme.md

 - Create a quick link that mimics QA user's browser varialbes
 - Allow user to click on problem element
 - Create a handler that highlights the problem element and on the page
+- Create a wordpress plugin
+- Create a bookmark shortcut

 # Support
 We are aiming to support IE8+ .
 If you find a bug any any of the browsers, let us know or make a pull request!